genzyio/genzy/docs/docs/categories/01-Introduction/index.md

 ### Automatic JS/TS Client generation

-`nimbly-client` package can be used to auto-generate client service files for the existing API.
+`genzy-client` package can be used to auto-generate client service files for the existing API.

 ### Interceptors